German Shepherd Dogs

 weeks old, your puppy should be feeding 3/4 times a day and after 12

 weeks will begin to start 'teething'.
-Make certain that the food you give to
+Make certain that the food you

 your puppy is 'puppy